Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you work on the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” location.
-If it’s overloaded, the switch will be in the middle or “off” location.
+If it’s overloaded, the switch will be in the "off" position.

 - Quickly shift the lever back to the “on” location.
 If it immediately trips again, leave it alone and call us at 863-216-2923.
 A switch that keeps tripping could signal your home has an electrical issue.